Singapore Grants Approval for INDICAID COVID-19 Rapid Antigen Test as Consumer Self-test for SARS-CoV-2 Control

-HONG KONG, Jan.
+HONG KONG and SINGAPORE, Jan.
 26, 2022 /PRNewswire/ -- PHASE Scientific International LTD (PHASE Scientific), today announced that its INDICAID™ COVID-19 Rapid Antigen Test (INDICAID™) has received authorisation from the Health Sciences Authority of Singapore, which can make it available for use by individual citizens in the city as a self-testing tool for rapid detection of SARS-CoV-2 antigens.

 Dr Ricky Chiu Yin-to, Founder and CEO of PHASE Scientific, welcomes the authorisation of INDICAID™ for use in Singapore.
 "The COVID-pandemic has entered into another critical phase with the emergence of the Omicron variant and a new wave of infections.
 The faster one can know if he or she is COVID-19 infected, the sooner he or she can isolate immediately and get appropriate care."